Tony Marston's Blog About software development, PHP and OOP

 I started experimenting with PHP version 4, my first language with OO capabilities, way back in 2002.
 This was after programming for several decades with other languages, primarily COBOL and then UNIFACE, so I was already used to a range of good practices such as KISS, DRY, structured programming, coupling and cohesion.
 My research told me that OOP was built on these same foundations, but was supposed to be better because it included new and revolutionary concepts called Encapsulation Inheritance and Polymorphism.
 I read the PHP manual which described the mechanics of these concepts and how to implement them in my code, then I began to build a new version of my existing development framework in this new language which took advantage of these new concepts.
 If OOP was supposed to be better, then my aim was to produce a framework which enabled me to build applications in a more cost-effective manner than what I had achieved with similar frameworks which I had written in my previous languages.
 As I write nothing but database applications, what are now known as enterprise applications, I am used to building a standard family of forms to maintain the contents of a database table, so I used as a benchmark the amount of time it would take to build a set of these forms for a new database table.
 These are the levels of productivity which I achieved:

 The PHP 4 manual simply described the mechanics of how to write code which implemented Encapsulation and Inheritance.
 It did not explain Polymorphism, so I had to work that out for myself.
 The manual explained what code to write, so I followed the explanation and wrote code which worked.
-Imagine my surprise when several years later I was told that writing code which worked was not good enough, that it needed to follow the rules described in such documents as Object Oriented Design (OOD), Domain Driven Design (DDD), the SOLID principles and Design Patterns.
+Imagine my surprise when several years later I was told that writing code which worked was not good enough, that it needed to follow the rules described in such documents as Object Oriented Design (OOD), Domain Driven Design (DDD), the SOLID and GRASP principles, and Design Patterns.
 I read those documents and I laughed.
-It was clear to me that they were written by a bunch of comedians who did not have my experience in developing database applications, and it was clear to me that if I followed their "advice" I would be swapping my very productive development environment for one which had more complications, less reusable code, and which would be a maintenance nightmare.
+It was clear to me that they were written by a bunch of comedians academics who did not have my experience in developing database applications for commercial use, and it was clear to me that if I followed their "advice" I would be swapping my very productive development environment for one which had more complications, less reusable code, and which would be a maintenance nightmare.
 I regard the aforementioned documents as "advice" and not "rules" for the simple reason that if I broke a real rule then my code would not work.
 As my code obviously works, and has done for over a decade, and has been easily migrated through PHP versions 5, 7 and 8, there is absolutely no basis for calling it "wrong".
 If something works it cannot be "wrong" just as something which does not work cannot be "right".
 If I ignore a piece of advice and do not suffer any measurable consequences, then what value can be placed on that advice?
 If I disobey a rule and nothing breaks, then how can that rule be justified?
 If the only problem which arises when I ignore one of these artificial rules is that I upset the delicate sensibilities of its followers then all I can say is Aw Diddums!

 When someone tells me "you should be doing it this way" my immediate response is to ask "Why?"
 They need to prove that their way is better than mine by identifying all those areas where my approach produces problems and theirs does not.
 No such proof has ever been provided.
 All they can do is claim that their method is better, but that is always subjective, it is nothing but an opinion.
 They cannot offer any objective proof, something which can be measured scientifically.
 When they say "your method is wrong" I counter with "how can it be wrong if it works?"
 When they say "your code is difficult to read and maintain" I counter with "how can it be if I have successfully been maintaining and enhancing it for over a decade?"